 22.1 The FI Provider, in acting as a fiscal agent on behalf of the Payor hereunder, agrees to immediately notify the Payor’s CEO, or designated contact, of any event or information that raises questions regarding the health and safety of any Consumer receiving services pursuant to this Agreement.

 22.2 The FI Provider assures the Payor that, pursuant to this Agreement, all individuals employed by the said Provider shall receive training related to recipient rights, including person-centered planning and rights protection, before or within thirty (30) days after the commencement of such employment.
 Such recipient rights training shall occur in concert or through technical consultation with the Payor’s Recipient Rights Office.

+22.3 The FI Provider will cooperate fully during Recipient Rights investigations.
+The CMSHP Recipient

+Rights officer shall have unimpeded access to all applicable records at any time during alleged

+Recipient Rights investigations.
+The PROVIDER agrees to allow individuals who properly identify

+themselves as representatives of Michigan Protection and Advocacy Services (P&A) access to

+premises, CONSUMERs and service records in compliance with Sections 748 and 750 of the MHC.

-22.3 The FI Provider shall strictly comply with all Recipient Rights provisions of the Michigan Mental Health Code, chapters 7 & 7A as well as the MDHHS Administrative Rules and of the Payor’s policies and shall implement appropriate remedial action for substantiated allegations of rights violations.
+22.4 The FI Provider shall strictly comply with all Recipient Rights provisions of the Michigan Mental Health Code, chapters 7 & 7A as well as the MDHHS Administrative Rules and of the Payor’s policies and shall implement appropriate remedial action for substantiated allegations of rights violations, including disciplinary action for cases involving substantiated abuse, neglect and/or harassment and retaliation.

-22.4 The FI Provider, in acting as a fiscal agent on behalf of the Payor, agrees to comply with consumer grievance procedures required by the Payor and the MDHHS for receiving, processing and resolving promptly all complaints, disputes, and grievances.
+22.5 The FI Provider, in acting as a fiscal agent on behalf of the Payor, agrees to comply with consumer grievance and appeals procedures required by the Payor and the MDHHS for receiving, processing and resolving promptly all complaints, disputes, and grievances.

-22.5 Any breach of this section shall be regarded as a material breach of this Agreement and may be a cause for termination thereof by the non-breaching party.
+22.6 Any breach of this section shall be regarded as a material breach of this Agreement and may be a cause for termination thereof by the non-breaching party.